MasterAlgo/microPeopleLLM/README.md

-An n‑gram can be seen as a LIF neuron in disguise — but only as a special case of the LIF model.
+https://www.linkedin.com/posts/activity-7358925454180831233-bxvK - a post and a clip (how-to)

-An n‑gram’s tokens can be thought of as dendritic synapses.
-N‑grams must exist in layers, with sparse connections between those layers.
-For example, two nodes "ab" and "cd" connected to a higher‑level node would define its “label” as "abcd".

-Both LIF neurons and n‑grams operate with N inputs (dendritic synapses) and M outputs (axonal synapses to downstream nodes).
+We propose viewing an n‑gram as a special‑case leaky integrate‑and‑fire (LIF) neuron.
+In this analogy, n‑gram tokens correspond to dendritic synapses, arranged in hierarchical layers with sparse inter‑layer connectivity.
+For example, nodes "ab" and "cd" may combine to form the higher‑level label "abcd".
+Both LIF neurons and n‑grams process N inputs and produce M outputs to downstream nodes.

-In principle, an n‑gram should be able to integrate asynchronous input signals and fire when certain conditions are met.
-But an ordinary n‑gram — even in a hierarchy — fires only when all its inputs are activated simultaneously.
-That’s equivalent to a LIF neuron with its threshold set at the maximum, effectively turning it into a logical AND device — which almost never happens in biological systems.

-This is the n‑gram’s specialty: it responds only to the specific input pattern it represents.
-If you lower an n‑gram’s “threshold,” it starts responding to multiple patterns — becoming a fuzzy n‑gram.
-Gradually increasing the threshold layer by layer raises selectivity.
-These fuzzy responses, shaped by redundancy in edges and nodes, can save a lot of memory — and still infer with high precision.
+A standard n‑gram fires only when all inputs are active simultaneously, analogous to a LIF neuron with maximum threshold — effectively a logical AND gate, rare in biology.
+Lowering the threshold yields a fuzzy n‑gram that responds to multiple patterns; progressively increasing thresholds layer‑by‑layer enhances selectivity.
+Fuzzy responses, shaped by edge and node redundancy, reduce memory requirements while retaining high inference precision.

-The big idea is that every node has a kind of duality: its protocol (spiking, or whatever) is analog‑like, but its “meaning” — the contextual payload it conveys — is fuzzy and symbolic.
-It’s like saying: “A few Mystery Santas — from among those I know — just delivered presents of varying value.”
+Each node exhibits duality: the transmission protocol (e.g., spiking) is analog‑like, whereas the conveyed meaning is fuzzy and symbolic.
+This is akin to “a few Mystery Santas — from among those I know — delivering presents of varying value.”
+Such symbolic‑analog fusion may form a viable basis for scalable architectures.

-Is such a fuzzy foundation enough to build something solid upon?

-Anyway — here’s a clip from my experiments with building a “Little Big” LLM based on an n‑gram hierarchy.
-For demo purposes, it generates some text after training.
-It can also recognize, memorize associatively, and cluster.
-It runs in a single browser tab within 1 GB of allocated RAM.

-It learns sequentially and forgets gracefully, adding small pieces of “knowledge” to a larger body stored on an external hard drive.
-Imagine a “people’s LLM,” trained and uploaded across multiple devices (like SETI@home), then loaded back from a large (distributed?) repository as a subset of specific “experts” — chosen based on the required context, Matrix‑Dojo style.

-It can handle tabular data, symbolic data, and numerical data — all without gradients — by optimizing structure and weights.

-No code dependencies, all data remains local if desired (upcoming "Save", "Load" and "Merge Knowledge" buttons).

-Still, a lot of open questions remain.
+We demonstrate a prototype “Little Big” LLM built on an n‑gram hierarchy, capable of text generation, associative recall, and clustering.
+Implemented in a single browser tab within 1 GB RAM, it learns sequentially, forgets gracefully, and stores accumulated knowledge externally.
+The system supports distributed training (SETI@home‑style) and expert‑subset loading based on contextual needs.
+It operates on symbolic, numerical, and tabular data without gradient descent, relying solely on structural and weight optimization.